 How to tell if a nose is broken:

 The best way to deal with a broken or potentially broken nose is with ice.
 Wrap the ice in a towel to avoid direct skin contact, and gently place it at the bridge of the nose.
 The area will most likely be very tender so don’t apply pressure.
 You may notice that your nose appears crooked.
 If this is the case, it is okay.
 Your doctor will evaluate the situation and advise you on what needs to happen next.

 The most common treatment for a broken nose is realignment.
 From there on, your body takes care of the rest.
 In more serious cases, surgery and splinting may become necessary.
 You can expect the bridge of your nose — and even your whole face — to be swollen for some time after your injury.

 As you can see, there are numerous reasons why you may have a swollen nose.
 While some are minor conditions that will go away on their own, others may require medical attention.

-As swelling is generally your body’s response to a trigger, ice is usually a safe way to help control some of the discomfort that may arise.
+As swelling is generally your body’s response to a trigger, ice is usually a safe way to help control some of the discomforts that may arise.
 Determining the cause of your swollen nose is usually accomplished by taking stock of your other symptoms.

 In many cases, you can resolve nose swelling at home with over-the-counter products such as sinus relief medicines, though more serious situations may require a trip to the doctor or emergency room.